GerHobbelt/civet-webserver/README.md

 ==========================================================================
 Cheat Sheet
 * we will only use the web server
-* to make it, check out the code, go to the 'mongoose/examples/simplest_web_server' directory, run 'make'
+* to make it, check out the code, go to the 'mongoose/examples/cware_server' directory, run 'make'
-* it will compile and result in a binary 'simplest_web_server'.
+* it will compile and result in a binary 'cware_server'.
+* copy cware_server to /usr/bin

+Test
-* run './simplest_web_server'.
-By default, use brower to verify it as "http://127.0.0.1:8000"
+* run './cware_server <optional-path>', the default path is "/tmp/cware".
+Use brower to verify it as "http://127.0.0.1:8000"

+Notes:
+cware_server added 2 features compares to simplest_web_server:
+1) File home path support
+2) Daemonize
 .......................................................................